Mountain huts – reservation, costs, sleeping & eating

 Beds will have a pillow and a blanket.
-Normally all you will have to bring is a liner sheet.
-Because of corona however we had to bring our own sleeping bags and pillowcases.
-So always check the websites of the huts before you pack your bag.
+All you will have to bring is a liner sheet.
+In all huts is mandatory to use one.

 You are not allowed to walk in on your outdoor shoes in the huts.
 You will put your shoes and hiking poles in a separate (drying) room.
 You will have to bring hut shoes – a pair of flip-flops or crocs.
 Some huts will have these, but don’t assume this is the case.

 Not all huts will have a shower, and some of them don’t even have an inside toilet.
 The toilet may be an outhouse with a hole in it.
 So be prepared to be a bit flexible.